-In just a few weeks I'm releasing a new Camino de Santiago guidebook, "The Camino for the Rest of Us."
+If you're interested in the Camino de Santiago, check out my book "The Camino for the Rest of Us."
 This is the story of my first pilgrimage.

 Running the Camino de Santiago isn't the most obvious way to process when you're leaving behind religion, but it works.